openvinotoolkit/openvino/docs/notebooks/yolov11-instance-segmentation-with-output.rst

                 if frame is None:
                     print("Source ended")
                     break

+                if video_width:
-                # If the frame is larger than full HD, reduce size to improve the performance.
+                    # If the frame is larger than video_width, reduce size to improve the performance.
+                    # If more, increase size for better demo expirience.
-                scale = 1280 / max(frame.shape)
+                    scale = video_width / max(frame.shape)
-                if scale < 1:
                     frame = cv2.resize(
                         src=frame,
                         dsize=None,